Partial Persistence of Excitation in RKHS Embedded Adaptive Estimation: Approximation and Numerical Simulation

-To illustrate the convergence of RKH space embedding method and the behavior of finite-dimensional approximation, an example of an undamped, nonlinear, piezoelectric oscillator is studied \cite{sai1,sai2}.
+To illustrate the convergence of RKHS embedding method and the behavior of finite-dimensional approximation, an undamped, nonlinear, piezoelectric oscillator studied in \cite{sai1,sai2} is taken as an example.
 The governing equations of the oscillator, after employing a single bending mode approximation, have the form

+where $m$ is the mass, $k$ is the electromechanical stiffness, and $k_{n,1}, k_{n,2}$ are the higher order electromechanical stiffness coefficients.
+Figure \ref{fig:pp} shows the typical positive limit sets of this system.
+The limit sets take the form of limit cycles around the equilibrium at the origin, which is prototypical for such conservative electromechanical oscillators.
+For this example, the initial condition is selected such that the orbit $\Gamma^+(x_0)$ is precisely the limit cycle shown in Figure\ref{fig:samples}.